Adityaakr/minireddit-on-vara/README.md

     ├── ...
     └── wasm32-gear
         └── release
-            ├── vibepost.wasm       <---- this is our built .wasm file
+            ├── lumio-social.wasm       <---- this is our built .wasm file
-            ├── vibepost.opt.wasm   <---- this is optimized .wasm file
+            ├── lumio-social.opt.wasm   <---- this is optimized .wasm file
-            └── vibepost.idl        <---- this is our application interface .idl file └── Cargo.toml            # Workspace configuration
+            └── lumio-social.idl        <---- this is our application interface .idl file └── Cargo.toml            # Workspace configuration
 ```